maiavelli/Portfolio/README.md

 # Portfolio
-A portfolio of work samples
+a portfolio of work samples